All of the best (and worst) looks at the King’s coronation

 Penny Mordaunt

-Penny Mordaunt, Conservative MP for Portsmouth North dazzled in a leaf-printed deep teal dress and cape.
+The Conservative MP for Portsmouth North dazzled in a fern-embroidered deep teal dress from luxury ready-to-wear brand Safiyaa.
 She wore a matching hat.
 The outfit, however, lacked chicness from the waist down – the ballet flats with diamante bows ruined the outfit.
 The look would have been elevated with a pair of teal stilettos instead.

-Update: as the day unfolded, it appears that Mordaunt has changed her shoes into a pair of nude heels.
-It seems to be a comfort decision, rather than a fashion choice, after all.
+The fern motif on her dress and hat was a nod to the privy council, while the teal colour, called “Poseidon”, is a reference to her Portsmouth constituency.

 Princess Charlotte of Wales

-Note: Update: as the day unfolded, it appears that Mordaunt had changed her shoes into a pair of nude heels.
-It seemed to be a comfort decision, rather than a fashion choice, after all.